-One focus of the Africa collection of around 13,500 objects is on masks and sculptures from West and Central Africa - including numerous masterpieces of African art.
-In accordance with the interests of collectors during the colonial period, weapons are another focus of the collection.
-Julius Lips, director of the RJM from 1928-1934, acquired numerous so-called "European representations," primarily from African countries.
-In 1966, the museum purchased the Africa collection of the Düsseldorf artist Klaus Clausmeyer, which numbered around 550 objects.
-A new focus of the collection is formed by around 2,000 brass objects from the Kapsiki and neighboring groups (North Cameroon / Northeast Nigeria).
+The Africa collection is made up of ca. 13,500 objects, concentrating on masks and sculptures from West and Central Africa, including numerous masterpieces of African art.
+In accordance with the interests of collectors during the colonial period, weapons form another focus.
+Julius Lips, director of the RJM from 1928-1934, purchased numerous so-called “representations of Europeans”, primarily from African countries.
+In 1966, the museum acquired the Africana of the Düsseldorf artist Klaus Clausmeyer, which comprises around 550 artefacts.
+A new focus of the collection is formed by around 2,000 brass objects created by the Kapsiki people and neighbouring groups (North Cameroon / Northeast Nigeria).

 The Americas collection comprises around 8,000 objects with a focus on South America.
-North and Mesoamerica each make up about a quarter of the collection.
-Well-known collectors of South American objects were Wilhelm Gretzer and Peter and Irene Ludwig (each with ancient Peruvian objects) and Alberto Vojtech Fric (Gran Chaco).
-Some outstanding pre-Columbian textiles are also included.
-For Mesoamerica, the collections of Irene and Peter Ludwig (ancient America) and Gerd and Renate Dörner (Mexican handicrafts) deserve mention.
-Highlights of the North American collection include the Umlauff Northwest Coast Collection and a Plains Collection funded by Carl Joest (both early 20th century).
+North and Mesoamerica each make up about a quarter of the holdings.
+Several well-known collectors of South American artefacts have contributed to the RJM: for instance, Wilhelm Gretzer, Peter and Irene Ludwig (all of them specializing in ancient Peruvian objects) as well as Alberto Vojtech Fric (Gran Chaco).
+The exposition also features some outstanding pre-Columbian textiles.
+In regard to Mesoamerica, the collections of Irene and Peter Ludwig (Old America) and Gerd and Renate Dörner (Mexican arts and crafts) are of particular interest.
+Highlights of the North America holdings include the Umlauff Northwest Coast Collection and the Plains Collection financed by Carl Joest (both dating from the early 20th century).

-The Photographic Collection, with its approximately 100,000 objects, includes glass plates, photographic negatives and positives, slides, postcards, as well as albums and portfolios, from the 1860s to the 1980s.
-It includes photographs taken by amateurs, colonial officials, missionaries, ethnologists, and professional photographers.
-Of these, around 25,000 photographs are part of the historical core collection, most of which come from Oceania, Africa, the Philippines and Indonesia.
-Almost half of them are the result of a donation from the estate of the Cologne citizen Georg Küppers-Loosen (1860-1910).
-In 1995, about 80,000 photographs from the estate of the well-known world traveler and photographer Hans Helfritz (1902-1995) were added.
+The photographic collection of around 100,000 objects includes glass plates, negatives and positives, slides, postcards, albums and portfolios ranging from the 1860s to the 1980s.
+It contains pictures by amateurs, colonial officials, ¬missionaries, ethnologists and professional photographers.
+Of these, around 25,000 photographs – mostly from Oceania, Africa, the Philippines and Indonesia – are part of the historical core collection.
+Almost half of these had been willed to the museum by the Cologne merchant Georg Küppers-Loosen (1860-1910).
+In 1995, about 80,000 more photographs were willed to the RJM by the well-known world traveller and photographer Hans Helfritz (1902-1995).

 Insular Southeast Asia

-The collections from Insular Southeast Asia include about 9,000 inventory numbers from the Andaman and Nicobar Islands, Indonesia, Malaysia, East Timor, the Philippines, Singapore and Taiwan.
-The main focus is on Indonesia with almost 7,000 inventory numbers.
-Particularly noteworthy here are the holdings from the east of the archipelago and the textile collection.
-The largest object is an elaborately carved rice storehouse of the Sa'dan Toraja from the island of Sulawesi.
-In 2006, Balinese specialists made a bull coffin with a lotus throne as well as masks of Barong and Rangda for the themed exhibition.
-A Javanese gamelan ensemble can be played in the exhibition under guidance.
+The collections from Insular Southeast Asia comprise about 9,000 objects from the Andaman and Nicobar Islands, Malaysia, East Timor, the Philippines, Singapore, Taiwan – and, above all, Indonesia (almost 7,000 objects).
+Particularly noteworthy are the exhibits from the east of the archipelago and the textiles.
+The largest artefact is an elaborately carved rice granary of the Sa'dan Toraja people from the island of Sulawesi.
+In 2006, Balinese specialists created a bull coffin with a lotus throne as well as Barong and Rangda masks for a topical trail.
+A Javanese gamelan ensemble can be played at the exhibition under guidance.

-The approximately 18,500 objects in the Oceania collection come from numerous island states in the Pacific and Australia.
-Regional focal points are Papua New Guinea and the Solomon Islands.
-Everyday objects are present as well as ritual objects - including a number of high-caliber masks and sculptures.
-Almost 70 percent of the current collection was acquired before the First World War, during the heyday of ethnographic collecting.
-In some cases, this was done directly by people who had lived there for a long time, such as the stationmaster of the New Guinea Company Paul Lückers and its doctor Curt Danneil, who had traveled there, for example Wilhelm Joest or Georg Küppers-Loosen, or indirectly via the global art trade.
+The approximately 18,500 objects in the Oceania collection come from numerous Pacific island states and Australia.
+The regional focus is on Papua New Guinea and the Solomon Islands.
+The holdings include everyday objects and ritual artefacts such as highly artistic masks and sculptures.
+Almost 70% of the current collection had been acquired before the First World War, during the heyday of ethnographica hunting.
+Some of the collectors had lived in Oceania for a long time, such as an area manager of the German New Guinea Company, Paul Lückers, and its doctor, Curt Danneil.
+Some had travelled there, for example, Wilhelm Joest and Georg Küppers-Loosen; others still acquired their collections indirectly, via the global art trade.